 The living rooms and assembly rooms in Rosenau Palace are dominated by brightly coloured wall paintings in the neo-Gothic style and the original black-stained, polished Viennese Biedermeier furniture.
 The bright, comfortably furnished rooms reflect the duke’s wish to combine ‘princely splendour with rural simplicity ’.
 In the year 1845 Prince Albert, the second son of Duke Ernst I who was born at Rosenau, visited the palace together with his wife, Queen Victoria of the United Kingdom of Great Britain and Ireland.
 ‘If I were not who I am ’, wrote the queen in her memoires, ‘my real home would be here ’.

 The park surrounding the palace, in which aspects of the classical English landscape garden are combined with typical romantic elements, dates back to Duke Ernst I. Of the once numerous park buildings the neo-Gothic farm building, a grotto with a waterfall and a tournament column have been preserved.
 The neoclassical tea house is today used as the park restaurant, and the orangery houses a museum of modern glass.
 The viewing terrace is particularly attractive with its flower parterre, fountain and balustrade, and a splendid view of the Itztal.

 Due to an event, Ehrenburg Palace and Rosenau Palace must remain closed on Wednesday, 28 February 2024.

 4 October-28 March: 10 am-4 pm

 closed Mondays (except: 6 January, Easter Monday, Whit Monday)

 Closed on: January 1, Shrove Tuesday, December 24/25/31

-Visit only possible with a guided tour; guided tours (in German) every hour on the hour
+A visit is only possible with a guided tour; guided tours (in German) start every hour on the hour.

 Last guided tour: